4.84 from 6 votes

 Recipe Ingredients:

-Here’s everything you’ll need to make this recipe along with how to prep.
+Here’s everything you’ll need to make this green bean recipe.
 See the green bean recipe card below for the exact quantities.

 Ingredients for Mediterranean Braised Green Beans with Tomatoes in glass bowls.